elongl/viper/README.md

 - Agent Manager - The server that runs alongside the _controller_ to manage the _agents_.
 - Controller Client - Talks to the _agent manager_.

+## Features

+- Authentication & Encryption - Using TLS, agent connections are encrypted and verified using client certificates.
+- Shell - Execute shell commands.
+- File I/O - Download and upload files.
+- Screenshots - Take a screenshots.

 ## Usage

 1. Update the `config.json` according to your needs.